shaymeister/VSA-OGM/README.md

 ---

-### Directory Structure

-- **dataloaders**: individual classes to lead different dataset formats
-- **datasets**: the Intel map and single-agent toysim datasets
-- **experiments**: script files to run the single and multi-agent experiments with the toysim and Intel datasets
-- **notebooks**: tools to evaluate against EviLOG, run the ablation study, evaluate runtime performance, and perform Shannon-based entropy extraction
-- **metrics.py**: functions to calculate TP and FP rates along with AUC
-- **plotting.py**: functions to visualize statistical results
-- **utilities.py**: functions to split training dataset into train and test sets

----

 ###

 The VSA-OGM is wrapped together as a single pip package.
 You must pre-install pytorch depending on your specific machine and the semantic pointer library (spl).
 SPL is included in this repo as a second directory.
 You can locally install the library with the following command: